ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion

-Fig.~\ref{fig7} further reports quantitative results on the twenty image pairs of the RoadScence dataset by using six objective evaluation metrics.
-Results indicate that our proposed method performs the best average values on the four evaluation metrics (i.e., $AG$, $SF$, $VIFF$, and $Q_{abf}$). $EN$ and $SD$ rank second place as close to the best performance.
-Overall, our method has achieved satisfactory objective performance, which demonstrates the crucial role of the proposed network structure and the segmented pixel loss function.
+Fig.~\ref{roadScenceMetric} further reports quantitative results on the 20 image pairs of the RoadScene dataset by using the eight quality metrics.
+These results indicate that our method gets the best average values on four evaluation metrics (i.e., AG, SF, $Q_{abf}$, and FMI).
+In the case of the EN, VIFF, and SSIM quality metrics, it ranks second.
+Overall, our method achieves satisfactory objective performance, which demonstrates the crucial role of the proposed framework and the segmented pixel loss function.